dsccommunity/xRemoteDesktopSessionHost/README.md

 * Added additional resources, copied from the [Azure RDS quickstart templates](https://github.com/Azure/RDS-Templates).

+### 1.6.0.0

+* xRDSessionCollectionConfiguration: Add support to configure UserProfileDisks on Windows Server 2016

 ### 1.5.0.0

 * Fix issue where DSC configuration gets into a reboot loop because sessionhost does not match (casing) and RDMS service is not started in time